-Investors hope Aeropostale (NYS: ARO) will top analyst estimates once again after beating predictions by $0.01 in the previous quarter.
-The company will unveil its latest earnings on Wednesday, Nov.
-30. Aeropostale is a mall-based retailer that sells casual apparel and accessories for young adults.
+After beating estimates last quarter by $0.03, Aeropostale (NYS: ARO) has set the standard for itself.
+The company will unveil its latest earnings on Thursday, March 8.
+Aeropostale is a mall-based retailer that sells casual apparel and accessories for young adults.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Aeropostale, with 15 out of 24 analysts rating it hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on Aeropostale, with 14 out of 23 analysts rating it a hold.
 Analysts don't like Aeropostale as much as competitor Zumiez overall.
-Ten out of 19 analysts rate Zumiez a buy compared to seven out of 24 for Aeropostale.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+Seven out of 17 analysts rate Zumiez a buy compared to seven out of 23 for Aeropostale.
+That rating hasn't budged in three months as analysts have remained steadfast in their opinion of the stock.

 What our community says:

-Aeropostale's income has fallen year over year by an average of 44.2% over the past five quarters.
-A year-over-year revenue decrease last quarter snaps a streak of three consecutive quarters of revenue increases.
-The company's gross margin shrank by 13 percentage points in the last quarter.
-Revenue fell 5.4% while cost of sales rose 14.2% to $354.2 million from a year earlier.
+Aeropostale's income has fallen year over year by an average of 57.3% over the past five quarters.
+Revenue has fallen in the past two quarters.
+The company's gross margin shrank by 9.5 percentage points in the last quarter.
+Revenue fell 1% while cost of sales rose 13.8% to $435 million from a year earlier.

 Earnings estimates provided by Zacks.